 Beth Angus Baumstark

-Beth Angus Baumstark, Partner
+Beth Angus Baumstark, Of Counsel

 Beth is one of the founders of the firm.
 Beth grew up in Carrington, North Dakota and worked as a social worker for nine years in several states before attending law school.
 She began her legal career with a small law firm in Lexington, KY where she had a diversified general civil practice.
 After the firm merged with Brown, Todd & Heyburn, a large Louisville firm, she practiced in the commercial litigation section.